-When I got home, a quick search confirmed that this is indeed the temple that performs same sex weddings in Kawagoe.
-I even found one post by Tokyo Weekender in English, about the very interesting and open minded priest, Akihiro Senda.
-Father Senda is the 57th chief priest of Saimyou Temple.
+I found one post by Tokyo Weekender in English, about the very interesting and open minded monk, Akihiro Senda.
+Father Senda is the 57th chief monk of Saimyou Temple.
 The thing that stood out most to me from his interview is that he doesn’t just want the temple to be discrimination free, he is working hard to make it that way.
 He welcomes people of all walks of life, regardless of race, religion or any other reason.
 I am also impressed by the work he is doing in and for the community.
 For example, raising awareness about various social issues and extending a hand to those in need.

-In order to attract people to the temple the priest Senda introduced two temple mascots.
+In order to attract people to the temple the monk Senda introduced two temple mascots.
 The characters appear on temple merchandise and promotional material.
+They are even on the vending machine on the grounds.
 Furthermore, on the grounds of the temple there is a photo prop with the temple mascots.
 You can put your own face in for a memorable photo!
-The floral fonts, which change regularly with the seasons, also work to attract and relax new visitors.
+In 2023 they started a unique floral font gachapon.
+The gacha are made by in a nearby center for people with special needs.
+But it is the floral fonts, which change regularly with the seasons, that have proved the most successful in attracting visitors…

 There are several annual events at the temple to foster community and simultaneously create awareness about various social issues.

 Temple light up